-So how to perform keyword research like a pro?
+So how to do keyword research like a pro in 2019?

 Doing keyword research is the #1 step to getting more traffic from search engines.